Biography of Nicodemus

 It was long before Nicodemus understood that he had to accept Jesus as the Messiah.
 So after the crucifixion of Jesus, it was Nicodemus and Joseph of Arimathea.
 They went to Pilate and asked for the body of Jesus so that he could bury it properly.

 Thus, after Jesus’ crucifixion, Nicodemus and Joseph of Arimathea went to Pilate and asked for Jesus’ body.
-So that he could bury it properly, Joseph and Nicodemus took the Savior down from the Cross.
+So that he could bury it properly, Joseph took the Savior down from the Cross.
 Wrapped Him in linen, anointed Him with the nearly 30 liters mixture of myrrh.
 And aloes purchased by him and placed Him in Joseph’s new rock-hewn tomb.
 By this act, he identified and accepted the Lord Jesus Christ.